Teplice: History

 After a blaze in 1793, large parts of the town were rebuilt in a Neoclassical style.
 The health resort was a popular venue for wealthy bourgeois like the poet Johann Gottfried Seume, who died on his stay in 1810, or Ludwig van Beethoven, who met here with Johann Wolfgang von Goethe in 1812; as well as for European monarchs.
 During the Napoleonic War of the Sixth Coalition, Teplice in August 1813 was the site where Emperor Francis I of Austria, Emperor Alexander I of Russia and King Frederick William III of Prussia first signed the triple alliance against Napoleon that led to the coalition victory at the nearby Battle of Kulm.

 In 1895, Teplice merged with neighbouring Lázně Šanov (Schönau).
 Upon the dissolution of Austria-Hungary after World War I and the 1919 Treaty of Saint-Germain-en-Laye, the predominantly German-speaking population found itself in newly established Czechoslovakia.
-According to the 1930 census there were 30 799 people living in the city (5,232 persons of Czechoslovak ethnicity, 12 persons of Hungarian ethnicity, 23,127 persons of German ethnicity and 667 of Jewish ethnicity).
+According to the 1930 census there were 30,799 people living in the city (23,127 of German, 5,232 of Czechoslovak, 667 of Jewish, and 12 of Hungarian ethnicity).
 Right-wing political groups like the German National Socialist Worker's Party referred to themselves as Volksdeutsche and began to urge for a unification with Germany, their efforts laid the foundation for the rise of the Sudeten German Party under Konrad Henlein after 1933.
 In 1938, Teplice was annexed by Nazi Germany according to the 1938 Munich Agreement and was administered as part of the Reichsgau Sudetenland.
-In 1930, 3,213 Jews lived in Teplice, 10% of the population.
+In 1930, 3,213 Jews lived in Teplice and formed 10% of the population.
 Under the Nazi regime they faced the Holocaust in the Sudetenland.
 Many fled and the Teplice Synagogue was burnt during Kristallnacht.